aryanwise/Productivity-Timer/README.md

 ## Features

-- **Countdown Timer**: Set a custom time (default 50 minutes) via a modal, starts/stops with a toggle button, and resets to default or previous time.
+- **Countdown Timer**: Set a custom time (default 50 minutes) via a modal, starts/stops with a toggle button, and resets to default or previous user-entered time.
+  - **Blinking Effect**: Starts flashing (white to dark grey) continuously from 10 seconds remaining until `00:00`.
+  - **Intense Blink**: At `00:00`, flashes intensely (white to brighter grey) for 5 seconds, resembling a "bomb about to explode."
+  - **Alarm Sound**: Plays a soothing alarm tone for 5 seconds when the timer reaches `00:00`, then resets.
 - **Task List**: Add tasks, automatically struck through when the timer finishes, and toggle strikethrough by clicking the task text.
 - **Modal Controls**: Open with timer click, set time with "Enter" or "Set" button, close with "Escape" or click outside.
 - **Clear Tasks**: Button to remove all tasks.